fraserswaxway/Kubernetes-Lightweight-Quickstart/README.md

 ### 1. Introduction <a id="introduction"/>

-[K3s](https://docs.k3s.io/) is a lightweight version of Kubernetes (K3s).
-K3s runs on most modern Linux operating systems ([Requirements](https://docs.k3s.io/installation/requirements)).
+[K3s](https://docs.k3s.io/) is a lightweight version of Kubernetes (K3s) which runs on most modern Linux operating systems ([Requirements](https://docs.k3s.io/installation/requirements)).
 It is quick and easy to install.
 Installation of K3s directly with LXC (Linux Container) can be move involved ([Mills, 2022](https://garrettmills.dev/blog/2022/04/18/Rancher-K3s-Kubernetes-on-Proxmox-Container/)).